vrchatapi/vrchatapi.github.io/Objects/User.md

-tags | array | Array of strings, defining certain settings and accessibility user has developerType | [`DeveloperType`](Objects/User.md?id=developertype) | Type of developer user is isFriend | boolean | If the user is a friend of current user (who got this object in response)
+tags | array | Array of strings, defining certain settings and accessibility user has developerType | [`DeveloperType`](Objects/User.md?id=developertype) | Type of developer user is isFriend | boolean | If the user is a friend of current user (who got this object in response) location | [`Location`](Objects/World.md?id=location) | Type of instance user is in.
+Offline if user is offline or an empty string if isFriend is false

 ## Feature